bingeli1212/nitrile-preview/doc/DOC-tokenizer.md

   CONTEX this translates to ``\hl[1]``.
 For HTML a SVG-line element is generated that draw a horizontal line near the bottom.

+- For all math-variant symbols, such as "mathscr", "mathcal", "mathbb", etc, these commands are no longer functioning.
+The replacement is to choose a suitable symbol name apppriate for the variant.
+For instance, the symbol name "Ascr" should be used for "mathscr" variant of letter "A".

+- It is alright to write ``\overline \Ascr``, for example, that would mean ``\overline{\Ascr}``.
+The LATEX and CONTEX generation will automatically detect that and place a brace around it to make it conform to the local syntax standard.
+It has been observed that for LATEX if the command "overline" was followed with a symbol without the brace it would have broken the compile.